 Texas Department of Transportation (TxDOT) is currently improving and reconstructing major roadways to enhance the City's transportation system and accommodate for increasing capacity.
 Listed below are the current and upcoming regional mobility projects for 2019.

-Managed by TxDOT, The proposed project would rebuild the entire 28-mile corridor and provide managed lanes with dynamic pricing to keep traffic moving at 50 mph.
+The project would rebuild the entire 28-mile corridor and provide managed lanes with dynamic pricing to keep traffic moving at 50 mph.
 Approximately $1.1 billion in funding has been identified for the project with most coming from SH 121 regional toll revenue funds dedicated to Denton County.
+The project includes interchange improvements at the intersections of I-35E with Loop 288, Brinker Road, and Mayhill Road.

 US 377 Project